Our Endorsed Chaplains

 Matthew serves as a hospital chaplain at the Mayo Clinic Health Systems.
 Along with chaplaincy, Matthew serves in Broken Chains Fellowship, a ministry of InFaith, with InFaith missionary Jerry David.
 Matthew is pursuing Board Certification.

-Jai Mahtani - Pine Rest Christian Mental Health Services
+Jai Mahtani - Spectrum Health

 Jai and his wife, Esther, were born and raised on the island of Singapore, where they grew up as Hindu and Buddhist until their conversion to Christ in their teenage years.
-Jai completed his M.Div. at the Protest Reformed Seminary in Grandville, Michigan, and his D. Min. at the Houston Graduate School of Theology.
+Jai completed his M.Div. at the Protestant Reformed Seminary in Grandville, Michigan, and his D. Min. at the Houston Graduate School of Theology.
 From 1986-2010, he served in four pastorates, both in Singapore and in the United States.
 Jai believes that the Lord has now called him to serve as a chaplain.
-To gain experience in this field, he has been working as a part-time chaplain at Spectrum Butterworth Hospital and at Pine Rest Christian Mental Health Services in Grand Rapids, Michigan.
-In 2017, Jai became the Associate Director of The Shepherd’s Way of The Institute of Reformed Biblical Counseling.
+He has served at Spectrum Butterworth Hospital and at Pine Rest Christian Mental Health Services in Grand Rapids, Michigan.
+Since 2017, he has served as the full-time Hospice chaplain at Spectrum Health.
+Jai renewed his ordination on August 1, 2020 through an InFaith church, Day Bible Chapel in Saranac, Michigan.
 Jai and Esther founded the ministry, Selah Trails in 2009.

-April McCullen - Providence Hospital
+April McCullen – Hinds Hospice, Fresno, CA

 Doug Peterson - Truman Medical Center